ebswift/wordnetdotnet/readme.txt

+!!!
+When checking out or checking in, set CRLF conversion to False, otherwise it __will__ break the dictionary... !!!

 The top-level directory structure is as follows:

 3rd_Party_Tools_Data -> tools unrelated to the WordNet.Net library, but having some use in processing words.